We caught up with the woman behind the interiors of Tuludi and Sable Alley

 “With regards to freedom with both projects I was given guidelines and suggestions by my Natural Selection representative but none of these impacted on the project in a way that was restrictive, so to answer your question.
 I was given adequate freedom to create outside of my box.”

 “Designing a safari camp interiors is a constant learning curve.
-The natural elements of sun, wind and rain, coupled with animals and the damage they can implement are factors that cannot be overlooked as they can be very destructive.
-A lot of practical thinking is required but there is a very fine line between being practical and acquiring an interior space that is aesthetically pleasing to the eye and at the same time maintenance free.
+The natural elements of sun, wind, and rain, coupled with animals and the damage they can implement are factors that cannot be overlooked as they can be very destructive.
+A lot of practical thinking is required but there is a very fine line between being practical and acquiring an interior space that is aesthetically pleasing to the eye and at the same time maintenance-free.
 The combination of all these elements and the attention to detail with lots of layering is what creates the impact required in creating a safari camp interior.”

 There are always problems with any interior decorating project but with both camps being situated quite remotely logistics become the biggest problem and you have to think quite laterally in order to accomplish the desired effect or to get over an imposing problem as nothing is readily available.
-One has to come prepared and for any decorator doing a tented lodge in the middle of the delta it’s like doing an interior decorating iron man.
+One has to come prepared and for any decorator doing a tented lodge in the middle of the delta, it’s like doing an interior decorating iron man.

 At Tuludi it is without a doubt the mosaic mural on the bar.
 I had an idea and sketch created to give the artist my visual of what I wanted to be created, I wanted to tell a story in colour by putting it on a dark black background so that it would pop out and say ‘look at me!’
 This is a work of art and Sarah Pryke was remarkable in bringing my vision to life.
-This was a very brave design element which could have gone horribly wrong.
+This was a very brave design element that could have gone horribly wrong.
 Thankfully it has been a beautiful success.”

 “Sable Alley interiors are warm, modern and an African home away from home.”

-“Tuludi interiors are contemporary, bright and fresh and exude attitude in the tree tops.”
+“Tuludi interiors are contemporary, bright and fresh and exude attitude in the treetops.”

-“For guests to replicate the look of camps in their homes it all really depends on the camp that they are replicating as this rule of thumb does not apply to Tuludi but in general they need to work with a dirty colour palette of naturals ,terracottas, bush greens and ochre with lots of texture and layering.”
+“For guests to replicate the look of camps in their homes it all really depends on the camp that they are replicating as this rule of thumb does not apply to Tuludi but in general they need to work with a dirty colour palette of naturals, terracottas, bush greens and ochre with lots of texture and layering.”

 Tracy Kelly – Interiors Consultant.
 10 Gough Road, Athlone, Pietermaritzburg 3201.
 Tel: 033 342 4158.